Skip to main content

 Using your filters

-Now that you've created filter URLs, you can insert them to make navigating your booking page easier for your customers.
+Now that you've created your filter URLs, you can add them to your Bookwhen page, making it easier for your customers to navigate and find relevant events.

 Filtering iframes

-If, for example, you have copied the following iframe code from the public page settings:
+For example, if you have copied the following iframe code from the public page settings:

 <iframe src="https://bookwhen.com/grow/iframe" frameborder="0" scrolling="yes" seamless="seamless" style="display:block;border:none;width:100%;height:900px;"></iframe>

-You would modify the URL in the iframe code by adding the filter section to the end of the public page URL section.
-(E.g. https://bookwhen.com/grow/iframe)
+You can modify the URL in the iframe code by adding the filter section to the end of the public page URL (e.g., https://bookwhen.com/grow/iframe).

-For example, if you'd like to filter it by date:
+For example, if you'd like to filter by date:

 <iframe src="https://bookwhen.com/grow/iframe?start=2020-01-01" frameborder="0" scrolling="yes" seamless="seamless" style="display:block;border:none;width:100%;height:900px;"></iframe>

-As you can see, the date filter has been appended to the public page URL.
+The date filter is now appended to the public page URL.

 πŸ’¬ Any questions or feedback?
 There are two ways to get in touch: